France–India relations: Visits by heads of state and heads of government

-Visits by President Emmanuel Macron

-2018

 In March 2018, Prime Minister Narendra Modi received the French President Emmanuel Macron.
 The two leaders discussed the French-Indian relations over the years, and signed multiple agreements to strengthen bilateral ties.
 Modi commented that although the strategic partnership between the two countries is "just 20 years old," the cultural and spiritual partnership is older.
 He stated that the values of liberty, equality, and fraternity echo not just in France, but have been embedded in India's Constitution as well.
 Macron told the media, "We want India as our first strategic partner here, and we want to be India's first strategic partner in Europe, and even the western world."

 In August 2019, Aparna Pande, a Research fellow at the Hudson Institute wrote an article claiming that France had become India's new best friend, replacing Russia as India's closest international partner.

-2024

 In January 2024, Macron paid a state-visit to India as the Chief Guest for the country's 75th Republic Day celebrations, marking his second visit to India.
 Macron was accompanied by a high-level delegation, including key ministers, senior officials, and industry leaders.
 As a symbol of defence ties, aircraft from the French Air and Space Force flew alongside Indian Air Force jets over Kartavya Path, and a French military contingent took part in the Republic Day parade.
 President Droupadi Murmu hosted a banquet in his honour and welcomed him to the 'At-Home' reception at Rashtrapati Bhavan.